500 arrested so far in Capitol riot case, including 100 charged with assaulting federal officers

 Authorities are still looking for hundreds of suspects

-The FBI is still seeking the public's help to identify more than 250 people believed to have committed assaults on police officers or other violent acts on the Capitol grounds.
+The Justice Department said June 4 that the FBI was still seeking the public's help to identify more than 250 people believed to have committed assaults on police officers or other violent acts on the Capitol grounds.

 FBI Director Christopher Wray said in March that citizens from around the country had sent the FBI more than 270,000 digital media tips.